HITECHCRIME/HC_OVERVIEW/README.md

 - unpredictable and unusual approaches to storytelling (what the audience prefers the most)
 - Narrative Preview Release for press/blog features cinematic sneak peek.

+# Tech that goes along with the conceptual

+Sigma FP + VOIGTLANDER 35MM F1.4 MC "This lens has a lot of character.
+Something about it makes snapshot look like **memories**.
+Though it's not a "clean lens"."
+Vintage lens used for hitech themes.
+The image of a memory is an important aspect of this specific setup (bokeh+grain type).

 # Transfer these into album plot progression

 ## 'MONUMENT TO THE FUTURE' NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE